-Never remove the radiator cap while the cooling system is hot.
-Check coolant level only when the coolant temperature is cold.
+NEVER remove the radiator cap while the cooling system is hot.
+Check coolant level only when the coolant temperature is below 50°C (120°F).
 The system is under pressure and the coolant can cause severe burns or eye injury.
 Wear protective clothing and safety glasses.
 Always turn the cap slowly to the first stop and allow the pressure to escape before removing the cap completely.

 - Level the crane, engage the parking brake and shut off the engine. - 2.
-Check that the coolant is visible in the sight glass of the overflow reservoir.
-If coolant is low, add a 50/50 mixture of glycol antifreeze and water, do not add only water as this could cause rust to form in the radiator and engine.
+Check that the surge tank (Figure 6-8) is at least half full.
+If coolant is low, fill the surge tank half way with a 50/50 mixture of glycol antifreeze and water.
+Do not add only water as this could cause rust to form in the radiator and engine. - If the tank is empty, BE SURE THE ENGINE IS COOL to below 50°C (120°F), then slowly loosen the radiator cap to the first stop.
+Allow all pressure to release.
+Remove the radiator cap and check the fluid level.
+Coolant should be visible in the radiator. - 4.
+If level is low, add a 50/50 mixture of glycol antifreeze and water, do not add only water as this could cause rust to form in the radiator and engine.